 God is our refuge and strength, a very present help in trouble. – Psalm 46:1

-I’ve created a printable reading plan of these verses so you can continue to meditate on these names of God in the Bible and their meanings.
+I’ve created a printable names of God and their meanings chart so you can continue to meditate on these names of God in the Bible and their meanings.
 This reading plan would be a great way for you and your family to prepare your hearts for advent as we celebrate the coming of our Savior.